• Skip to primary navigation

 • 6 center cut salmon fillets with skin removed

-• 2 - 3 tablespoon of Chef Paul Prudhomme's Magic Salmon Seasoning
+• 2 - 3 tbsp of Chef Paul Prudhomme's Magic Salmon Seasoning

 Instructions